 Sicilian Cuisine in Piazza Armerina

-It’s now time to head to the interior of Sicily, which you may expect to be dry and barren, but the fertile area around Piazza Armerina is surprisingly verdant and fertile.
-You’ll stay in a small-scale country house, aka an agriturismo, in the South of Piazza Armerina with a swimming pool and a good restaurant.
+It’s now time to venture into the heart of Sicily, where you’ll be pleasantly surprised to find a landscape that defies expectations.
+The interior around Piazza Armerina is a lush and fertile region, where nature’s abundance thrives.
+You’ll stay in a charming agriturismo, a small-scale country house, that offers a true taste of rural Sicilian life.
+With a swimming pool beckoning you to take a refreshing dip, and a delightful restaurant offering mouthwatering dishes crafted from the farm’s own produce, you’ll be immersed in an authentic farm-to-table experience.
 It’s a working farm and a busy one too, producing wine, olive oil and harvesting fruits and nuts.
-Upon arrival, take a stroll through the serene, rolling countryside or relax with a book by the pool.
+Spend your days strolling through the verdant countryside or simply unwind with a good book by the pool.

 Days 2-3 – Villa Romana del Casale and departure Piazza Armerina